Cycling in Canberra

 Bikes on buses

 More than 90% of Transport Canberra buses are equipped with bike racks.
-Bike racks on buses each hold 2 bikes and are available on a first come, first served basis.
-Watch our video to see how to use a bus bike rack or refer to the instructions (PDF 156 KB).
+Bike racks on buses each hold 2 bicycles with a maximum weight of 25 kg per bike.
+Bike racks are available on a first come, first served basis.

-Fold-up bikes should be folded prior to boarding and stored out of the way in the luggage rack or on the floor.
+- Fold-up bikes can either be mounted on the bike rack or carried on board and stored out of the way in the luggage rack or on the floor.

 Bikes on light rail